DickinsonCollege/FarmData2/INSTALL.md

 #### Starting FarmData2 ####

-To start FarmData2 ensure that you are in the `docker` directory in the repository and use the commands below:
+To start FarmData2 ensure that you are in the `docker` directory in the repository and use the command below:
 ```
-docker rm $(docker ps -a -q -f name=fd2_)
-docker-compose up -d
+./fd2-up.bash
 ```

-The first command ensures that there are no old FarmData2 docker containers hanging around.
-It will remove them if there are and will report that `docker rm requires at least 1 argument` if there are not.

-The second command starts up the docker containers that are used by FarmData2.
+This command will starts up the docker containers that are used by FarmData2.
 There will be lots of output from this command and the first time you run it, it may take a while to complete as it pull, downloads and extracts the docker images to your machine.

 That's it!
 You now have a running version of FarmData2 that is loaded with the sample data set and is suitable for development work.